Cart is empty

 User

-Anatomy of the penis
+Anatomy of the Penis

-With the collaboration of TH.
+In collaboration with TH.
 GEBHARDT

 The functionally most important parts of the penis are the corpus cavernosum and the corpus spongiosum.
 The corpus cavernosum arises with paired cavernous bodies from the inferior pubic branches (Fig. 1.1).
 In front of the symphysis, the two corpora cavernosa unite to form the corpus.
-In humans, with few exceptions of a cavernous body separation [3], there is an incomplete cavernous body septum, which allows blood transfer between the corpora and thus makes the cavernous body a functional unit.
+In humans, with few exceptions of cavernous body separation [3], there is an incomplete cavernous body septum, which allows blood transfer between the corpora and thus makes the cavernous body a functional unit.

 Erect corpus cavernosum of the penis